akul-star/ASIC/README.md

   NGSPICE is an open-source mixed-level/mixed-signal electronic circuit simulator.
 It is used for simulating and analyzing the behavior of analog, digital, and mixed-signal circuits.
 NGSPICE allows engineers, researchers, and students to model and test electronic circuits before physical implementation, aiding in design verification, testing, and optimization.

 Key features of NGSPICE include:
-1. Circuit Simulation: NGSPICE can simulate various types of electronic circuits, including analog, digital, and mixed-signal designs.
+1. <mark>Circuit Simulation:<mark/>  NGSPICE can simulate various types of electronic circuits, including analog, digital, and mixed-signal designs.

 2. Component Models: It supports a wide range of built-in models for electronic components such as resistors, capacitors, inductors, transistors, diodes, and operational amplifiers.